 How Is a Universal Credit Budgeting Advance Repaid?

 Repayments are made through your regular Universal Credit payments.
 The repayments can be made over a maximum of 12 months.
-Each repayment will be up to 30% of your Universal Credit allowance, so make sure you agree an affordable repayment schedule.
+Each repayment will be up to 30% of your Universal Credit allowance, so make sure you agree on an affordable repayment schedule.

 You will begin making repayments from the first Universal Credit payment you receive after the advance is paid.